Properties of pedestrians walking in line without density constraint: The PEDINTERACT experiments

 \subsection{Experimental setting}

-The experiments~\cite{appert-rolland2020b} were carried out in a large sports hall which is part of the Immermove platform of the M2S laboratory (Rennes-France).
+The experiments~\cite{appert-rolland2020b} were carried out in a large sports hall which is part of the Immermove platform of the M2S laboratory (\redw{University Rennes 2}, France).
 Two sets of experiments were performed on $30^{th}$ and $31^{th}$ of March 2016, with 36 adults participating each day.
-Our study complied with the Declaration of Helsinki and was approved by our local ethics committee (COERLE).
+Our study complied with the Declaration of Helsinki and was approved by our local ethics committee.

 Each experimental protocol was carried out on both days - with different participants - and repeated several times to obtain some statistics.
 We call each repetition of an experiment a \textit{trial}.
 Groups of up to 36 participants were involved in each trial of the \textit{line-free} and \textit{line-slow} experiments.
 Half groups of 18 participants were involved in each trial of the \textit{circle} experiments.
 Table \ref{tab1} shows the number of trials we ran for each type of experiment.
 Note that the order of participants in each trial was randomised, as was the composition of the sub-groups of 18 people for the circle experiment.